restful-news/restful-news.github.io/__blog/front-end-build.md

 - `store`: contains vuex modules relevant to our application's store.
 In theory, each API route we have will have it's respective store on the front end.

 ## Data Flow
+The data architecture diagram below highlights the different layers within the front end application and how data flows through each layer.
 ![Data Architectecture Diagram](/assets/images/dad.jpg)
+The state of the application is manipulated via actions and mutations.
+When a user triggers an action (ie. Sending a search request), a mutation is invoked.
+In vuex, we call this a `commit`.
+After this mutation is invoked, the invokee of the action calls a getter to obtain the next state.

+## So what's next?
+This build only provides a generic interface for our API (ie. provides basic functionality to highlight core aspects of our API).
+We plan on using this project as the foundation to our next prototype which will offer features more specific to our mission.
+Our mission and features will be the basis of our next post...
+So stay tuned!